-Corinne Olympios Wants To ‘Kill’ Meryl Streep — She’s ‘Smug’ & Hasn’t Stood Up To Weinstein Enough
+Why Corinne Olympios Wants To ‘Kill’ Meryl Streep — She’s ‘Smug’ & Hasn’t Stood Up To Weinstein Enough

-Corinne Olympios laid into Meryl Streep on her podcast, and she’s standing by her words.
+Corinne Olympios laid into Meryl Streep on her podcast, and she’s standing by her words, according to HollywoodLife.com’s insider source!
 The ‘Bachelor’ alum thinks the actress is ‘smug’ and she doesn’t care if people slam her for her opinion.

 Corinne Olympios, 25, isn’t afraid to say what’s on her mind, even if that means criticizing a beloved actress.
 During a game of F**k, Marry and Kill on her podcast So Random With Corinne Olympios, the Bachelor alum decided that out of the choices given, she’d “kill” Meryl Streep, 68, for “supporting Harvey Weinstein.”
 But it turns out that Corinne’s never been too fond of the Mamma Mia! star to begin with.
 “Corinne has never been a huge fan of Meryl Streep’s — she’s always found her a little overbearing and smug,” a source close to the reality star told HollywoodLife.com EXCLUSIVELY.
 “The whole Weinstein thing really wound Corinne up though, and she now can not stand Meryl.
 As far as Corinne is concerned, sexual assault is not a subject you can sit on the fence about.
 You’ve got to pick a side, and in Corinne’s mind, Meryl hasn’t done that.”